DoSomething/rogue/documentation/README.md

 This is the Rogue API, it is used to capture activity from members.
 All `POST` and `PUT` endpoints require an api key (`X-DS-Rogue-API-Key`) in the header to be submitted with the request.

+Refer to this [document](https://github.com/DoSomething/rogue/wiki/API) for the most updated documentation.

 ## Endpoints

 #### Reportbacks